 The SRI-developed FRASTAscope is a commercially marketed confocal optics instrument that produces topographic maps of fracture surfaces.
 FRASTA software manipulates the conjugate topographs, displays images of fracture surface evolution, and plots the crack growth history.
 Correlation with the operational history of the structure (e.g., pipe pressurization history, hard aircraft landings, and power plant start-ups and shut-downs) provides data useful for predicting lifetime and setting inspection protocols.

-SRI continues to extend 3D fracture surface analysis and develop faster, more efficient, and higher-resolution methods to quantify and interpret fracture surface topography.
+As part of our expertise in fracture physics and failure analysis, SRI continues to extend 3-D fracture surface analysis and develop faster, more efficient, and higher-resolution methods to quantify and interpret fracture surface topography.
 Fourier, wavelet, and discrete cosine transformation techniques are being applied to analyze fractographic data and extract additional information from fracture surfaces.
 Key goals include deducing load conditions responsible for failures and quantifying the crack nucleation process.